zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-harnessing-your-database.md

 <img src="https://carloscds.net/wp-content/uploads/2014/04/image_thumb12.png" width="633" height="125" alt="Database with Power Tools-8">

 See that we now have other options, which are related to the database that was mapped.
 As we are working with Code First, we do not have a visual diagram of our database.
-But with the help of Power Tools, by clicking on the first option: View Entity Data Model (Read-only), you can graphically visualize how your database is doing. , see below:
+But with the help of Power Tools, by clicking on the first option: View Entity Data Model (Read-only), you can graphically visualize how your database is doing.
+See below:

 <img src="https://carloscds.net/wp-content/uploads/2014/04/image_thumb13.png" width="605" height="460" alt="Database with Power Tools-9">